 During an interim period through December 31, 2030, subnational accounting areas may be registered under ART as a recognized step to national-level accounting.
-After the interim period, accounting shall be at a national level.1 Participants registering subnational accounting areas may be a national government, a subnational government, or a recognized indigenous territory.
+After the interim period, accounting shall be at a national level.1 Participants registering subnational accounting areas may be a national government or a subnational government.

-Where subnational accounting areas are registered either by a national government or by a subnational government:
+Where a subnational accounting area is registered by a national government:

-- The boundaries of a subnational accounting area shall correspond with the entire area of one or several administrative jurisdictions no more than one level down from national level and one or several recognized indigenous territories; AND - Participating subnational jurisdiction(s) must be comprised of a total forest area of at least 2.5 million hectares; AND - The crediting period for subnational accounting Participants shall end on December 31, 2030 regardless of how many years have passed in the crediting period.
+- The boundaries of the subnational accounting area shall correspond with the entire area of one or several administrative jurisdictions no more than one administrative level down from national level and/or one or several recognized Indigenous territories; AND - The included jurisdiction(s) and/or recognized Indigenous territory(ies) do not need to be contiguous; AND - Aggregation of jurisdictions and/or recognized indigenous territories must be conducted in line with the safeguards in TREES Section 12; AND - The total subnational accounting area must be comprised of a total forest area of at least 2.5 million hectares2 based on area at the beginning of the TREES Crediting Period AND